DavidLandup0/deepvision/README.md

 ### DeepVision as a Training Library

 We want DeepVision to host a suite of training frameworks, from classic supervised, to weakly-supervised and unsupervised learning.

-### DeepVision as an Evaluation Library

-We want DeepVision to host a suite of visualization and explainability tools, from activation maps, to learned feature analysis through clustering algorithms.

 ### DeepVision as a Utility Library